pitmonticone/uniformal.github.io/doc/language/inductive.md

 There are some restrictions on the internal declarations of derived declaration of the structural feature for inductive types for the derived declaration to be well-formed.
 In particular:

 * The body of the derived declarations must be well-formed as an MMT theory.
-* The internal declarations must be (at most) shallow polymorphicly typed
+* The internal declarations must be (at most) shallow polymorphically typed
-* The constructors may not be dependently-typed, except for dependencies on arguments occuring in all constructors of the inductively-defined type
+* The constructors may not be dependently-typed, except for dependencies on arguments occurring in all constructors of the inductively-defined type
 * The constructors may not have arguments of higher order in an inductively-defined type.
 * The outgoing declarations must be consistent with each other and the elaboration of the typelevel declarations and constructors (in particular the no-confusion declarations)